Advantage Home Finance logo

 A normal starting point

 Over the last few years, a 5% deposit has been seen as the normal minimum deposit level for first time buyers in Scotland.
-These have been offered by lenders with and without the support of Government schemes, however more recently, 5% deposit mortgage have been mainly offered by lenders without the need for any Government backing or support schemes.
+These mortgages have been offered by lenders with and without the support of Government schemes, however more recently, 5% deposit mortgage have been mainly offered in the market without the need for any Government backing or support schemes.

 Over the last few years, a 5% deposit has been seen as the normal minimum deposit level for first time buyers in Scotland.
-These have been offered by lenders with and without the support of Government schemes, however more recently, 5% deposit mortgage have been mainly offered by lenders without the need for any Government backing or support schemes.
+These mortgages have been offered by lenders with and without the support of Government schemes, however more recently, 5% deposit mortgage have been mainly offered in the market without the need for any Government backing or support schemes.

 What if my deposit is smaller than that?